 Biennial Designation Cycle

 The Sentinel Landscapes Partnership holds designation cycles for new sentinel landscapes on a biennial basis.
-Expressions of interest for the 2024 Sentinel Landscape Designation Cycle we due in July 2023.
+Expressions of interest for the 2024 Sentinel Landscape Designation Cycle were due in July 2023.
 The application guidance for the 2024 designation cycle can be viewed here.
 The next designation cycle will be held in 2025-2026.
 Subscribe to the Sentinel Landscapes Partnership Newsletter to receive the latest updates, news, and announcements straight to your inbox.

 Land Management